 - Before You Start: Please note that this recipe has a marinating time of 2 days.

-To Cut the Side of Salmon into Japanese-Style Fillets
+To Cut Japanese-Style Salmon Fillets

-- This 1.3 lb (600 g) side of Sockeye salmon yielded 8 Japanese-style fillets and 3 additional odd-sized pieces.
+- This 1.3 lb (600 g) side of sockeye salmon yielded 8 Japanese-style fillets and 3 additional odd-sized pieces.

 To Salt the Salmon